RonanMarrinan/latin101portfolio/translation3.md

 B. Grammatical Questions

-What case is the phrase illō tempōre and why is it in that case?
-It is in the ablative so that it can express a time when something happend.
+1. What case is the phrase illō tempōre and why is it in that case?
+    - It is in the ablative so that it can express a time when something happend.

-What part of speech is oppugnandās?
+2. What part of speech is oppugnandās?

-What idea does Athenas oppugnandās express?
+3. What idea does Athenas oppugnandās express?

-Parse (PNTMV) interfectus est.
+4. Parse (PNTMV) interfectus est.
+  - Third person, singular, perfect, inidcative and passive.

-What kind of construction is immolanda est?
+5. What kind of construction is immolanda est?

-Parse (GCN) ceterae sorōrēs.
+6. Parse (GCN) ceterae sorōrēs.
+  - It is feminine, nominative and plural.

-What type of construction is ab fulmine?
+7. What type of construction is ab fulmine?

 C. Translation